microsoft/CCF/sphinx/source/members/common_member_operations.rst

 Once the public recovered network has been established by operators (see :ref:`operators/recovery:Establishing a Recovered Public Network`), members are allowed to vote to confirm that the configuration of the new network is suitable to complete the recovery procedure.

-The first member proposes to recover the network, passing the sealed network secrets file to the new network:
+The first member proposes to recover the network, passing the sealed ledger secrets file to the new network:

 .. code-block:: bash